top of page

 "She'll slow us all down if we're forced to wait for her to stumble along," another unknown voice hissed.

-My skin heated.
-The word “human” sounded like a curse.
+My skin heated with the flush of shame.
+The word "human" dripped with disdain, sounding like a curse spat between clenched teeth.
 And it was.
-I couldn’t blame any shifter for the sentiment.
-They were ruled with an iron fist by The Six and treated just as badly by humans.
-Even as a slave, I was regarded only as one station higher than they.
+I couldn't blame any shifter for the sentiment.
+The Six ruled them with iron fists while humans treated them with cruelty.
+As a slave, others regarded me as only one station higher than they.

-I wasn’t sure what Esoti and Drisella’s deaths meant to both shifters and humans.
-A war had started, and no one was safe.
+I wasn't sure what Esoti and Drisella's deaths meant to both shifters and humans.
+A war had started with the most cruel and dangerous beings this world had ever seen, and no one was safe.

 "A blind human at that," someone else muttered.